 Dutch medical care is renowned for being among the best in the world… but also among the most expensive.
-All residents of the Netherlands are required to have health insurance.
+Anyone living in the Netherlands must have health insurance.
 How does the Dutch healthcare system work?
-Which health insurance should you take out to suit your budget and needs?
+Which health insurance should you take out, depending on your budget and needs?
 How best to choose my international health insurance?

 Health care insurance

-Health insurance provides an effective long-term care system at affordable prices.
+Health insurance provides an efficient, long-term healthcare system at affordable prices.
 Policyholders pay a fixed premium of around €100 per month.
-It must include at least the following services:
+It must include at least these services:

 - The amount of the nominal premium (fixed premium)